johansteyn/paintshop/README.md

 --------------------------------------------------------------------------------
 ### 4. Implementation

-The initial implementaion has been done in Java (JDK 1.8).
+The initial implementation has been done in Java (JDK 1.8).

-It requires JUnit as build time, but does not require any 3rd party libraries at runtime.
+It requires JUnit at build time, but does not require any 3rd party libraries at runtime.

 I intend to port it to Scala if time allows...